petar-ceho/rnn-numpy/README.md

-# Many-to-One Recurrent Neural Network (RNN) in NumPy
+# Many-to-One Recurrent Neural Network (RNN),LSTM,Autoencoders in NumPy

 This repository implements a many-to-one Recurrent Neural Network (RNN) with Softmax and Categorical cross entropy using NumPy.
 Key features include: